Getting out from under Canada's retaliatory tariffs can be a 'heavy lift'

 'Don't expect a sympathetic ear'

 Dan Ujczo, an Ohio-based lawyer with Dickinson Wright who specializes in Canada–U.S. trade and customs, said he filed some exemption applications with Ottawa on behalf of U.S. manufacturers of consumer goods that have Canadian operations.
-He hasn't heard back on any of them.
+He hasn't heard back on any of them."We don't expect it to be favourable," he said, because too many exemptions "really defeats the purpose of retaliation."

 "We've told our clients that we think this is a heavy lift, unless that you can demonstrate that there's really a negative impact to Canada.